Queen departs Buckingham Palace for Christmas

 - The couple were due to travel to Sandringham on Wednesday for their regular Christmas trip

-London (CNN)Queen Elizabeth II and her husband Prince Philip have left for their winter vacation by helicopter after earlier delaying their trip because of "heavy colds."
+London (CNN)Queen Elizabeth II and Prince Philip have left for their winter vacation by helicopter after earlier delaying their trip because of "heavy colds."

 "I can confirm that The Queen and The Duke of Edinburgh have left Buckingham Palace and are traveling to Sandringham" a spokesperson for Buckingham Palace told CNN on Thursday afternoon.